lanl/VizAly-Foresight/README.md

 Foresight has three components:
 * CBench: the compression benchmark arm of Foresight desighned to run at scale on supercomputers
 * PAT: Python Analysis Toolkit, which contains a bunch of untilities to speed up analysis and plotting of results
-* [Cinema](https://cinemascience.github.io/): The tool used to visualize the results of this project
+* Visualization: [Cinema](https://cinemascience.github.io/) is used to visualize the results of this project

 ## Current Visualization results
 * Link to the live cinema database with results : [https://lanl.github.io/VizAly-Foresight/](https://lanl.github.io/VizAly-Foresight/)